Timok Project Location

 The Lower Zone appears to be limited to the southwest and southeast by drilling and geological considerations, but could be reasonably expected to extend to the north, and possibly to the south beneath the Upper Zone where there are no holes extending to the depths at which the Lower Zone might be expected.
 The top of the Lower Zone mineralization occurs at depths below surface ranging from approximately 1400 metres in the west to 750 metres in the east.
 The vertical full extent of the Lower Zone is not known since several drill holes terminate in mineralization, but intervals up to 900 metres have been reported.
 The geometry of the Lower Zone remains to be defined by the ongoing drilling.

-The underlying Lower Zone of porphyry type mineralization has not yet been modelled due to the lack of drill data and geometrical understanding, and is not included in the resource estimate.
+The underlying Lower Zone of porphyry type mineralization has not yet been modelled due to the lack of drill data and geometrical understanding, and is currently not included in the resource estimate.
+An initial 43-101 resource on the Lower Zone is expected later in 2018.